reactive-graph/reactive-graph/book/src/Model.md

 # Model

-The data model of Inexor Reactive Graph Flow can be divided into the type system and the instance system.
+The data model of **Reactive Graph** can be divided into the type system and the instance system.

 ## Type System